 Adding, Configuring, and Deleting Language Profiles

 The Language Profile menu lists all the available language profiles on your Mantis.
 The active language profile is underlined with dots 7 and 8 on the device.
+Creating multiple language profiles can allow you to easily switch quickly between braille tables and voices.

 Scroll through the available language profiles using the Next and Previous thumb keys, then press Enter or a cursor-routing key to select it.